 You can tell from Bob’s expression how thrilled he was.

 But then we had the biggest surprise of the day!
 Look who just flew in!
 It’s Great Uncle Arthur!
 And look what he brought with him…

-This entry was posted on Monday, February 16th, 2015 at 10:50 pm and is filed under animal crackers, circus of life.
+This entry was posted on Monday, February 16th, 2015 at 10:50 pm and is filed under animal crackers.
 You can follow any responses to this entry through the RSS 2.0 feed.